-Snell Golf Ball Review: Tour Level Balls At Affordable Prices
+Snell Golf Ball Review: Tour Level Balls on a Budget

 When it comes to the pros, Titleist reigns supreme in the golfing industry.
-If you’ve ever walked into to your local sports shop to purchase a set, though, they cost an outrageous price (upwards of $45).
-For the enthusiast and leisurely player, over $4 a ball is somewhat ridiculous.
+If you’ve ever walked into to your local sports shop to purchase a set, though, they have an outrageous budget.
+For the enthusiast and leisurely player, the expense is somewhat ridiculous.

 Using anything but premium balls can severely impact your performance.
 So, is there a more affordable alternative that doesn’t sacrifice quality?
 Players are turning to Snell as a possible answer.
 To find out if these balls are worth the hype, we’ve created this Snell golf ball review to test this product against its competitors.
 Here’s everything you need to know.